 - Payments to approved claimants: Remaining settlement funds

-If the total of all valid claims is less than the net settlement fund, the settlement administrator will pay out the claimed amount, and the remainder will revert to SunTrust.
+If the total of all valid claims is less than the net settlement fund, the remaining funds will revert to SunTrust.

 Important dates